How to ensure success in the New Year

 3. Repeat Often

-You and the team can use this short phrase to keep on track towards the goal.
-Repeat it at team and individual meetings.
+You and the team can use the short phrase they have created to help keep on track towards the goal.
+Repeat it during team and individual meetings.
 Use it when communicating updates and celebrating small successes along the way.
 Make it the rallying cry for the year!

 Focus Creates Momentum